 We also recognized that networking at SXSW needed to be more than just exchanging business cards.
 The event’s curated For You Mixer introduced a new format for organic relationship-building, where brand executives, media buyers, and creators connected in an environment that mirrored the serendipitous nature of TikTok’s algorithm itself.
 Conversations weren’t forced they flowed naturally, leading to collaborations that extended far beyond Austin.

 The programming lineup for 2023 was designed to showcase TikTok’s evolution into a true cultural ecosystem.
 We hosted over a dozen panels and workshops featuring leading voices from TikTok’s Creative Agency Partnerships, SMB, Gaming, and Multicultural teams, alongside brand and creator collaborators.
 Sessions like Tap Into the Power of Music on TikTok and Driving Impact with Creative Partners highlighted how music discovery, influencer marketing, and TikTok’s creator economy are transforming entertainment and commerce.
 These discussions positioned TikTok as a creative accelerator and business driver, offering actionable insights and tangible takeaways for both global enterprises and emerging brands.
+Programming, space design and hospitality all were parts of our creative ideation and delivery process.

 One of the standout sessions was Effect House is Here, a deep dive into TikTok’s powerful AR creation platform.
 Industry-leading creators like Grace Choi (@gracemchoi), Eddy Adams (@eddyin3d), and Julia Roga (@filtersbyjulia) shared their experiences designing viral effects for global brands like Dior, Netflix, and Microsoft.
 Their stories illustrated how TikTok’s open creative tools have democratized innovation, allowing creators to shape digital experiences that spark conversation, community, and commerce at scale.

 The gaming-focused session Ready Player All underscored TikTok’s influence as a portal to global gaming culture.
 Hosted by Rema Vasan, TikTok’s Head of Global Gaming Business Marketing, and featuring Khleo Thomas (@khleothomas) and Jam City’s Mel Copping, the discussion highlighted how TikTok has become a hub for game discovery and fandom.
 This positioned the platform as not just a space for sharing gameplay, but as a cultural engine where gamers, developers, and brands collaborate to build vibrant communities.
+I also helped develop the key decks for sessions like this with the help of our agency design force.

 We also spotlighted the Latinx creator community with Connecting with the Latinx Community: A Brand Growth Imperative.
 Industry leaders from Nielsen, Estee Lauder, Sephora, and Digitas joined TikTok’s multicultural team to share insights on authentic storytelling, representation, and the growing purchasing power of this audience.
 The session showed how TikTok’s diverse ecosystem helps brands resonate with underrepresented voices, reinforcing that cultural nuance is essential for meaningful engagement.